Understanding the psychological reasons why people use social media and why they take specific actions is of paramount importance to marketers.

 - 45% of people feel worried or uncomfortable when unable to access their networks.

-- Psychopathic men post more selfies than anyone else (Psychology Today).
+- Psychopathic men post more selfies than anyone else, according to Psychology Today.

 So here’s a challenge from me to you.
 This week, pay attention to your social media actions—why you upload a photo, why you like a post, why you retweet and why you comment.

 Be honest with yourself.
 Even if it isn’t easy, you might just find that in turn, this makes you a more empathetic and relevant marketer for your brand.

 * * *

 Want more helpful, actionable content like this?
 Subscribe to the Agorapulse newsletter, and get the most recent blog posts and news about the social media channels you use most.